 A quick note on how I’ve ordered the companies below: This is not a best-to-worst list or anything like that.
 What I’ve done is listed them in a way that make sense for you, as you get started with your business online.
 I’ve tried to list the companies I think are most likely to fit general small business needs first, followed by companies that cater to more specialized needs.

 By the end of this tutorial, you’ll have a short list of web hosting providers that you can then independently research further, or even get started with.

 There’s lots of good stuff to get to, so let’s get started!

 Let’s start off with Web Hosting Hub.
-They’re a great choice if you’re just starting out in web design, or if you have very straightforward needs for your small to medium-sized website.
-They specializes in providing low-cost, reliable, feature-rich shared hosting.
+They’re a great choice if you’re just starting out in your business endeavours, or if you have very straightforward needs for your small to medium-sized business.
+Web Hosting Hub specializes in providing low-cost, reliable, feature-rich shared hosting.
 So, if you’re looking to keep your expenses under control, but also have solid hosting with lots of features, then Web Hosting Hub is a perfect fit.

 On top of all that, their US-based customer support is excellent.
 Support is available via chat, email, and telephone 24 hours a day.
 Additional security features are also available, like daily site backups and SSL certificates.